MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/5-paging/readme.md

 To combine the (potentially) multiple pages returned by the source into a single table, we'll use [`Table.GenerateByPage`](../../../helper-functions.md#tablegeneratebypage).
 This function takes as its argument a `getNextPage` function that should do just what its name suggests: fetch the next page of data. `Table.GenerateByPage` will repeatedly call the `getNextPage` function, each time passing it the results produced the last time it was called, until it returns `null` to signal back that no more pages are available.

-Since this function isn't part of Power Query's standard library, you'll need to copy its [source code](../../../helper-functions.md#tablegeneratebypage) into your.pq file.
+Since this function isn't part of Power Query's standard library, you'll need to copy its [source code](../../../helper-functions.md#tablegeneratebypage) into your .pq file.

 ### Implementing GetAllPagesByNextLink